DensoSVIC/lf-workshop/README.md

 You can also use the features of the in-built editor by pressing `ctrl+shift+p` and selecting `Lingua Franca: Build and Run` option which builds and runs the program for you.
 To render the diagram view of your Lingua Franca code, click the ![diagram-image](icons/diagram-icon.png "Keiler Diagram") icon on the top right corner of the editor window in which the `.lf` program is opened.

 ## Before you leave
-When you are done with the workshop, cleanup your unused/stopped instances you may have created during the event to avoid being billed.
+When you are done with the workshop, cleanup unused/stopped instances you may have created during the event to avoid being billed.
 * [on Github](https://github.com/codespaces/)
 * [On Gitpod](https://gitpod.io/workspaces)